 Don’t forget that most important of Uno rules.
 When you are about to play your second last card (which will leave you with one card), you must announce “Uno” out loud.
-If you forgot to do this and someone catches you before playing their turn, you must draw 2 cards.
+If you forget to do this and someone catches you before playing their turn, you must draw 2 cards as a penalty.

 If you manage to play off your last card, you are the winner of the round, even if that card is a card that compels another player to draw even more cards.
 The round is then declared over, and points are counted from all the cards in your opponent’s hands as below: